 Services to: LONDON PADDINGTON (FGW), LONDON WATERLOO (SWT)

-When arriving at the ground, go right to get to the away terrace (St James’ Road), or continue ahead for the seats.
+When arriving at the ground, go right to get to the away terrace (St James’ Road) or keep going ahead for the seats.
 Our thanks to Oliver South for information.